ibm-cloud-docs/containers/cs_subnets.md

 To list only portable public IP addresses that are available to create public NLBs or more public ALBs, you can use the following steps:

-Before you begin:
+Before you begin
 -  Ensure that you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service access role](/docs/containers?topic=containers-users#checking-perms) for the `default` namespace.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

-To list available portable public IP addresses:
+To list available portable public IP addresses,

 1. Create a Kubernetes service configuration file that is named `myservice.yaml` and define a service of type `LoadBalancer` with a dummy NLB IP address.
 The following example uses the IP address 1.1.1.1 as the NLB IP address.
 Replace `<zone>` with the zone where you want to check for available IPs.